Enter the total deformation distance and the spring constant of the collision to determine the impact force of an object, such as a car crash.

 - Fmax = maximum force at the end of the deformation (N, lbf)

 - s = deformation distance (m, ft)

 Impact Force Definition

 Impact force is a term used in physics, specifically in mechanics, to describe a force of a short period of time when objects collide.
-A high force applied to an object in a short amount of time results in a very quick acceleration.
-This fast acceleration is what cause much of the damage in collisions.
-Whether that is a car or a persons body part.
+A high force applied to an object in a short amount of time results in very quick acceleration.
+This fast acceleration is what causes much of the damage in collisions.
+Whether that is a car or a person’s body part.

 How to calculate an impact force?